driverar916/Evacuation-Modeling-Minimize-Clearance-Time/README.md

 # Evacuation-Modeling-Minimize-Clearance-Time
-This project obtain the road network, modify it, run three models Minimize Clearance Time, Path Generation, Path Selection and Flow Generation, and perform modifications
+This project obtains the road network, modifies it, runs three models Minimize Clearance Time, Path Generation, Path Selection and Flow Generation, and performs modifications